 Do I need formal art skills?

 No formal talent, skills, or training in art is necessary to benefit from art therapy.
 In the art room, we're mostly focusing on feeling, sensing, moving, and experiencing.
 We're here to facilitate creative experiences.
 Most of us learned at some point in life that we are not "good" at art.
 We believe art-making is an inherently human process that everyone should be able to access.

 What kinds of art materials will we use?

-We offer opportunities to explore drawing, painting, fiber arts, collage, sculpture, photography, print-making, journaling, poetry, and movement.
-Sometimes we might recommend a specific material or art activity to help support a certain therapeutic objective, but we will take your lead and tailor sessions to meet your individual comfort, strengths, and goals.
+We offer opportunities to explore drawing, painting, fiber arts, collage, sculpture, photography, print-making, journaling, poetry, and creative movement.
+Sometimes we might recommend exploring a specific material or art activity to help support a certain therapeutic objective.
+We will take your lead and tailor sessions to meet your individual comfort, strengths, and goals.
 Our emphasis is usually on process over product so we are mostly interested in your sensory experience in the moment and creative self-expression.

 What are you doing to stay safe during the pandemic?

 We are following CDC guidelines as well as taking the following precautions:

 All of our art therapists are fully vaccinated.

 Our waiting room is temporarily closed.
 All clients must wait outside or in their cars prior to sessions until their art therapist texts or comes outside to greet them.